aws-samples/anomaly-detection-spatial-temporal-data-workshop/README.md

-# Anomaly Detection For Spatial Temporal Data
+# KDD 2022 Hands-on Tutorial: Anomaly Detection For Spatial Temporal Data

 ## Overview
 This github repo is prepared for KDD 2022 hands-on tutorial.
 The project pipelines are prepared using the templates from Kedro 0.18.0.